As lockdowns ease, some countries report new infection peaks

 The virus has infected 3.4 million people and killed more than 244,000 worldwide, including more than 66,000 dead in the United States, according to a count by Johns Hopkins University.

-Europe has seen more than 139,00 confirmed virus deaths, with more than 28,000 each in Italy and Britain and around 25,000 each in France and Spain.
-All the numbers are considered to be undercounts, due to testing issues, the problems of counting deaths in a pandemic and deliberate concealment by some governments.
+All the numbers are considered to be undercounts, due to testing issues, the problems of counting deaths in a pandemic, and deliberate concealment by some governments.